dddicillo/3901-tutorial/README.md

 Blocks can be associated with iterators of data structure such as Array and Hash, or associate yield statement within methods.

-Here is an example applying a block to an iterator of an array that calculate the sum of all the integers in the array.
+Here is an example passing a block as a parameter to an iterator of an array that calculate the sum of all the integers in the array.

 	a = [1,2,3,5,7,9]
 	sum = 0